asadca4u/Final_Project_Group_Five/README.md

 - This model is then used to make predictions using the testing data.

 ### What is the model's accuracy?
-- The model's calculated accuracy score is 0.946, which means nearly 95% of the time, when given all 15 features as an input, the decision tree model will predict 95% of cases it encounters correctly.
+- The model's calculated accuracy score is 0.946, which means nearly 95% of the time, when given all 15 features as an input, the decision tree model will classify cases it encounters correctly.

 ### How does this model work?
 - A decision tree model works by generating a series of conditional statements that sequentially classify objects in either one category or another.